 - Car (or bike in select markets)

 - Valid driver’s license and car insurance if you’re driving

 - Valid driver’s license or state I.D. for bike riders

 - Smartphone with iOS 11 or higher or Android with 5.0 or higher

 - Checking account for direct deposit

-The entire Grubhub driver application process can take around 3-5 days.
+The entire Grubhub driver application process can take around 3-5 days or up to two weeks if there's an influx of drivers.
 Once you’ve applied, you’ll be asked to authorize a background check through the Grubhub app.
-They use a third-party company called Chekr to perform their background checks.
+They use a third-party company called Checkr to perform their background checks.
 This looks at your driving record and criminal record over the past 7 years.

 You’ll pass the background check if you don’t have any felonies, violent crimes, or major violations on your record.
 You can also be disqualified if you have too many small driving violations.